ar-io/arns-service/README.md

 # arns-service

-Koa microservice that facilities the PDNS Portal.
+Koa microservice that facilities the ArNS Portal.

 ## Getting Started